MerelyLogical/blog/pages/nas.md

 This is limited by disk write speeds, so we can test multiple drives in parallel with screens.
 It took about 18 hours for the 1TB HDD, and about 45 hours for the 4TB HDDs.

+> A pessimistic estimation of the power cosumption is 25W idle and 50W during badblocks.
+> With the electricity price at 35p/kW, and assuming the power draw averages at 30W,
+> the running cost works out to be around £8 per month.

 # Formatting the drives